Nomadic Horsemanship Retreat

 Through decades of working with my own horses and many training horses, I’ve learned that true partnership is built on mutual understanding.
 It’s less about training and more about how we step into the relationship.

-The foundation of the lessons I share was first discovered intuitively as a child, guided by my horses themselves.
-Lessons that made a huge impact on becoming part of the herd, and that still shape the way I connect with them today.
+The foundation of the lessons I share I first discovered intuitively as a child, guided by my horses themselves.
+Lessons that made a huge impact on becoming part of the herd, and that still shapes the way I connect with horses today.
 Countless hours spent observing domestic herds living freely in the wild landscapes of South Africa, Namibia and the Netherlands have deepened that understanding.
 They showed me natural horse behaviour and how much of it we can bring into our horsemanship.
 How they communicate, connect, and maintain harmony within the herd continues to inspire everything I do.

 During the retreat I’ll share these lessons with you: from observing herd dynamics to experiencing the bonding rituals that shaped my work, from true liberty to training with consent, and finally exploring trail walks and adventures that deepen equal partnership."